Influence and Impact

 During an invited presentation to the HRP Policy and Coordination Committee’s June 2016 meeting, Center Director Herbert Peterson discussed implementation science and how WHO may use it more effectively.

-Among the committee’s final recommendations are that HRP continue to build its work, partnerships and capacity in the area of implementation research, explore strategies to prioritize, develop and conduct implementation research activities and that HRP organize a consultation to identify priorities and mechanisms for work on implementation science.
+Among the committee’s final recommendations are that HRP continues to build its work, partnerships and capacity in the area of implementation research, explore strategies to prioritize, develop and conduct implementation research activities and that HRP organizes a consultation to identify priorities and mechanisms for work on implementation science.